dmbaturin/iproute2-cheatsheet/site/index.md

 ip address add 192.0.2.1/24 dev eth0 label eth0:WANaddress
 ```

-Label must start with the interface name followed by a colon due to some backwards compatibility issues, otherwise you'll get an error.
+The label must start with the interface name followed by a colon due to some backward compatibility issues, otherwise you'll get an error.
 Keep the label shorter than sixteen characters, or else you'll get this error: `RTNETLINK answers: Numerical result out of range`.

 #### Notes

-For IPv6 addresses this command has no effect (address will be added, but without a label).
+For IPv6 addresses, this command has no effect.
+It will add the address correctly but will ignore the label.

 <h3 id="ip-address-delete">Delete an address from an interface</h3>